LeetLLM

 Build the input in FIM order: prefix marker + code before cursor + suffix marker + code after cursor + middle marker.
 Then the model generates the missing middle section.

-Here is a concrete example.
-Imagine you're editing a warehouse routing module and your cursor sits inside an empty function body:
+Use a concrete example: you're editing an authorization helper and your cursor sits inside an empty function body.

 Prefix (code before cursor)